drocgoesongit/project_showcase/web_projects.md

+# Flutter Web Projects Details

+This readme contains detailed screenshots of all the Flutter web projects that I've been part of across my Flutter development time.
+All these projects are built with the Flutter framework for the web.
+In total, this repo contains 4 projects.
+Listed below.

 ## 1. Purrfect Grooming

-Website and admin app  for pet grooming salon with appointment management system.
+Website and admin app  for pet grooming salon with the appointment management system.

 ![1 Purrfect](https://github.com/drocgoesongit/project_showcase/assets/82268112/f22dcd9d-46bb-42cf-a32e-e81b54347ec4)
 ![2 Purrfect](https://github.com/drocgoesongit/project_showcase/assets/82268112/b060d99a-99ca-4f70-95c0-dad455988c2c)